- About Extension

 Monthly Statewide Wheat Marketing Meetings:

-The Oregon Wheat Growers’ League has announced that the Statewide Marketing Education Series Meetings have finished untill further notice.
-These bi-monthly meetings generally occured the third Thursday via polycom video conferencing at various locations throughout the state.
+The Oregon Wheat Growers’ League has announced that the Statewide Marketing Education Series Meetings have finished until further notice.
+These bi-monthly meetings generally occurred the third Thursday via polycom video conferencing at various locations throughout the state.
 Central Oregon producers were able to view the monthly polycom presentations at COARC (541.475.7107) or at the OSU Crook County Extension Service (541.447.6228).
 For more information contact Sally Christensen, OWGL Member Services Director (541.276.7330).

 - General Information/Resources -

-- Cereal Leaf Beetle Biocontrol Project (PDF)
+- Cereal Leaf Beetle Bio-control Project (PDF)

-- Preferred Wheat Varieties (PDF)
+- 2013 Preferred Wheat Varieties Ranking (Link)

 - Seeding Rate Effect on Winter Cereal Grain Yield and Lodging (PDF)